-The investment portfolio in the case reviewed was solely invested in structured notes for a long period of time.
-It is unclear how a portfolio composition solely invested in structured notes truly satisfied certain conditions specified in MPM's own Investment Guidelines such as:
+The investment portfolio in the case reviewed was at times either solely and/or predominantly invested in structured notes for a long period of time.
+It is unclear how a portfolio composition solely and/or predominantly invested in structured notes truly satisfied certain conditions specified in MPM's own Investment Guidelines such as:

-(i) The requirement that the member's assets had to be 'predominantly invested in regulated markets'
+(i) The requirement that the member's assets had to be 'predominantly invested in regulated markets'.

-This was a condition which prevailed in all of the presented MPM's Investment Guidelines since January 2013 till that of 2018.
+This was a condition which prevailed in all of the presented MPM's Investment Guidelines since January 2013 till that of 2018.62

 The said requirement of being 'predominantly invested in regulated markets' meant, and should have been construed to mean, that investments had to be predominantly invested in listed instruments, that is, financial instruments that were admitted to trading.
 With reference to industry practice, the terminology of 'regulated markets' is referring to a regulated exchange venue (such as a stock exchange or other regulated exchange).
-The term 'regulated markets' is in fact commonly referred to, defined and applied in various EU Directives relating to financial services, including diversification rules applicable on other regulated financial products.
-Hence, the interpretation of 'regulated markets' has to be seen in such context.
+The term 'regulated markets' is in fact commonly referred to, defined and applied in various EU Directives relating to financial services, including diversification rules applicable on other regulated financial products.63 Hence, the interpretation of 'regulated markets' has to be seen in such context.